shivamsuyal/Algorithm/Find The Hacker Twins/README.md

 )

+2. With the help of id find their location co-ordinates with the help of location file.
-2. Your program computation should be less than 15 seconds because the twins know that you are comming for them and they are ready to flee away
+3. Your program computation should be less than 20 seconds because the twins know that you are comming for them and they are ready to flee from the city.